-“Champions are made in the off-season,” says 6x IRONMAN World Champion Dave Scott, and indeed it is during these crucial winter months that we lay the foundation and tone that our racing season will start on.
-There are the four key components to make sure are included in your winter training program.
-Do you have all 4?
+“Champions are made in the off-season,” says six-time Ironman World Champion Dave Scott.
+Indeed, it is during these crucial winter months that we lay the foundation for a successful racing season.
+There are four key components that you’ll want to make sure you include in your winter training program—have a look and see if you’re hitting them all!

 Being consistent is so important.
 It is better to do 6 x 45-minute trainer rides before you do 1 x 5-hour ride and nothing else all week.
 Think of your weekly training as a set of intervals.
 You rarely go out to do a threshold workout as 1-hour, all-out effort.
 You break it up into 10- or 20-minute intervals.
 Same thing here.
 Plan ahead and “pay it forward” a bit by saving some energy (both physical and mental) on Wednesday so you can get in another session on Thursday or Friday.
 It’s not the training you do this week; rather it’s what you do for this 3-4 months.